K. J. Wright: 2017

 Wright returned as the starting right outside linebacker, opposite Terence Garvin.
 On October 29, 2017, Wright recorded a season-high 15 combined tackles in the Seahawks' 41–38 victory against the Houston Texans.
 He missed a Week 15 matchup against the Los Angeles Rams due to a back injury.
 The injury ended his 53-game streak of starts.
 In Week 16, he made six combined tackles, deflected two passes, and intercepted a pass by Dak Prescott in a 21–12 victory at the Dallas Cowboys.
 It was his first interception since 2012.
 He finished the season with 108 combined tackles (71 solo), six pass deflections, and an interception in 15 games and 15 starts.
-The Seahawks finished second in their division with a 9–7 record an did not qualify for the playoffs.
+The Seahawks finished second in their division with a 9–7 record and did not qualify for the playoffs.
 It marked Wright's first time missing the playoffs with the Seahawks since his rookie season in 2011.
 Wright received an overall grade of 82.1 From Pro Football Focus, ranking him 19th among all linebackers in 2017.